WHS

 • Nominations from parent, teacher, self or peer

-The WHS G&T committee will consist of a G&T Coordinator, member of SLT, Guidance Counsellor and middle manager who will consider students for G&T and will determine, in consultation with the student and parents/guardians, the most appropriate programmes to meet the student’s needs.
+The WHS Gifted Education committee will consist of a Gifted Education Coordinator, member of SLT, Guidance Counsellor and middle manager who will consider students for Gifted Education and will determine, in consultation with the student and parents/guardians, the most appropriate programmes to meet the student’s needs.
 If a student is being considered for acceleration, then the relevant Head of Learning Area (HoLA) or appropriate Learning Area member will be co-opted to the committee.
-The G&T committee may co-opt other specialists as appropriate.
+The Gifted Education committee may co-opt other specialists as appropriate.

 Programme